RobinHodson/RobinHodson/README.md

 <img alt="LinkedIN" width="22" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>

-**Tests**
+**Standard sections**

 In theory, my pages, including my CV, should be available on <a href="https://robinhodson.github.io/">robinhodson.github.io</A>, fairly shortly.
 If I'm very lucky, I might get an index page striaghtaway.

 <!--
 **RobinHodson/RobinHodson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on finalising my schedule today, getting my github shipshape and ready to accept content.
+- 🌱 I’m currently learning about the foibles of github
+- 👯 I’m looking to collaborate on getting an in-person OSHW meet-up running.
+Looks like we *might* have a test on Wednesday 17th May.
+- 🤔 I’m looking for help with getting a Job (idealy logic design, but can do php/javascript/LAMP or 3D stuff).
+- 💬 Ask me about anything that seems out, about these pages.
+- 📫 How to reach me: about.me/robin.hodson covers all the main areas.
+- 😄 Pronouns: Oi/you seems to be most popular.
+Although a close second is, "Sorry, I thought you were a hallucination".
+'Not sure how to take that.
+- ⚡ Fun fact: I'm acting chair of the Bristol World Naked Bike Ride, this year.